LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 export default App;
 ```

- Here we set up our routes using the  `Browser routes`, `Switch`, and `Route` components imported from the `react-router-dom` module.
-The path to our home page is blank ("/").
+Here, you've set up your routes using `Browser routes`, `Switch`, and `Route` components imported from the `react-router-dom` module.
+The path to your home page is blank ("/").
 It displays the text Application home.
-It runs a `Auth` component which was earlier imported.
-A second route is made for a second page with a path of "/login" which runs the `CallAPI` component on the new page.
+It runs a `Auth` component that was earlier imported.
+A second route is made for a second page with a path of "/login" that runs the `CallAPI` component on the new page.

-We will then create a page that will serve as the landing page for our site.
-To do this create a `Landing.js` file in your `src` folder and input the following code:
+You'll then create a page that will serve as the landing page for your site.
+To do this, create a `Landing.js` file in your `src` folder and input the following code:

  ```javascript
 import { useLRAuth } from "loginradius-react";